 This course includes examination and practice of the basic principles of group interaction and communication.
-Focus is given to the process, methodology, problem solving, decision making, power, physical environment, conformity,
+Focus is given to the process, methodology, problem solving, decision making, power, physical environment, conformity, conflict, group change and growth.

 Prerequisite: Eligibility for ENG 51 CSU, UC, Associate Degree Applicable